Generic name: digoxin (oral/injection) [ di-JOX-in ]

 You should not use Lanoxin if you are allergic to digoxin, or if you have ventricular fibrillation (a heart rhythm disorder of the ventricles, or lower chambers of the heart that allow blood to flow out of the heart).

-To make sure Lanoxin is safe for you, tell your doctor if you have:
+To make sure Lanoxin is safe for you, tell your doctor if you have ever had:

 a serious heart condition such as "sick sinus syndrome" or "AV block" (unless you have a pacemaker);

 Take Lanoxin exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

-Try to take the medication at the same time every day.
+Try to take oral Lanoxin at the same time every day.

-You should not stop using Lanoxin suddenly.
+You should not stop taking Lanoxin suddenly.
 Stopping suddenly may make your condition worse.

 Store at room temperature away from moisture and heat.